komarserjio/notejam/flask/README.rst

 Contribution
 ============

 Do you have python/flask experience?
-Help the app to follow python and flask best practices.
+Help the app to follow Python and Flask best practices.

 Please send your pull requests in the ``master`` branch.
 Always prepend your commits with framework name: